Operational Reasoning and Coordination Architecture

 Built to be understood.
 Made to be moved.

 ORCA is not just open-source in licence.
-The design philosophy is open: inspectable systems, configurable agents, readable memory and infrastructure your company controls.
+The design philosophy is open: inspectable systems, configurable models, readable memory and infrastructure your company controls.

 Free and open source under MIT